Use Bicep to manage secrets

 When you use Bicep modules, you can provide secure parameters by using the getSecret function.

 You can also reference a key vault defined in another resource group by using the existing and scope keywords together.
 In the following example, the Bicep file is deployed to a resource group named Networking.
-The value for the module's parameter mySecret is defined in a key vault named contosonetworkingsecrets located in the Secrets resource group:
+The value for the module's parameter mySecret is defined in a key vault named contosonetworkingsecrets, which is located in the Secrets resource group:

 resource networkingSecretsKeyVault 'Microsoft.KeyVault/vaults@2023-07-01' existing = {